The Post Houston is now open.

 The former United States Postal Service (USPS) office in north downtown has been converted into a dazzling mixed media complex.
 This past November, Post Houston finally opened to the public with endless eateries, a live music venue, Skylawn rooftop and more!

-OMA plans to convert the former USPS warehouse into a cutting-edge, multi-purpose, multi-layered facility with a complete technical re-design.
+Behold, the former USPS warehouse as a new a cutting-edge, multi-purpose, multi-layered facility with a complete technical re-design.
 Featuring multiple double-helix staircases, a trio of skylit atriums, and a FIVE-ACRE ROOFTOP PARK AND FARM, the complex will go down in history as one of Houston’s most innovative projects to date.

 Its Texas-sized rooftop park and farm – known as Skylawn – will in part serve as a wedding venue, with the Houston skyline as a breathtaking backdrop.